-Disable Screenshot Preview in macOS Mojave
+Disable Screenshot Preview in macOS Mojave and above

 - Another way of accessing the screenshot utility in macOS is to open up your spotlight and then type in ‘Screenshot’ and then launch the app